The Kate Adie Collection

 Kate’s Collection relates to her professional life, documenting a trailblazing broadcast journalism career covering major world events and reporting from war and combat zones including the Gulf and Yugoslavia.
 Kate’s reasons for depositing her archive with the University of Sunderland are to preserve a record of her professional career and to promote scholarship and research within humanities and social sciences.

-The Collection is a unique archive of documents, reporter’s notebooks, photographs, BBC newsclips and artifacts relating to Kate’s career and placed on indefinite loan with the University Library.
+The Collection is a unique archive of documents, reporter’s notebooks, photographs, BBC news clips and artifacts relating to Kate’s career and placed on indefinite loan with the University Library.
 Kate continues to add material to the Collection.

 Kate’s published works include: Kindness of Strangers, Corsets to Camouflage, Into Danger and Nobody's Child.
 Kate maintains connections with Sunderland, referencing the city throughout her books.
-Kate holds honorary degrees from a number of Universities and is Honorary Professor of Journalism at the University of Sunderland.
+Kate holds honorary degrees from a number of Universities and is an Honorary Professor of Journalism at the University of Sunderland.
 She was awarded an OBE in 1993 and won the Richard Dimbleby Award from BAFTA in 1990.